Our Code of Conduct

 are related to sexuality exceptions can be made if this is discussed with the

 organizers beforehand and is announced in advance.
-Conference participants
+Weapons or any other items

 The Less Quick Version